TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 <h3> 2.2: Data preparation </h3>

-Create a complete table to work with:
+Create a proper new table to work with:

 1. Combine 12 tables into 1
-2. Only 3 relevant columns are selected
+2. Only 3 relevant columns are selected and renamed
 3. Sort data from old to new
-4. New table created: ori_tripdata_12mths
+4. New table name: ori_tripdata_12mths

 ~~~~sql
 SELECT